Opening Hours : Monday to Saturday - 9:00AM to 8:00PM Contact : +91-9144-4444-33

-Why is visible red light in the narrow spectrum of 630-670 nano meters and low power crucial for treatment of pattern hair loss?
-The answer is: because red light in that narrow spectrum at low power is absorbed by hair follicle molecules critical to stimulating hair growth or regrowth.
-Absorption of light by the hair follicle molecules is essential in order for biological reaction to be stimulated in the molecules.
-If light is not absorbed, no photo-biological reaction will occur.
+Why is visible red light in the narrow spectrum of 630-670 nanometers and low power crucial for treatment of pattern hair loss?
+The answer is: because the red light in that narrow spectrum at low power is absorbed by hair follicle molecules critical to stimulating hair growth or regrowth.
+Absorption of light by the hair follicle molecules is essential in order for the biological reaction to be stimulated in the molecules.
+If a light is not absorbed, no photo-biological reaction will occur.

 LLLT does not stimulate hair regrowth in every person.
 If intracellular molecules are unable to absorb laser light, or unable to adequately respond to absorbed light, no stimulation of hair regrowth will occur.

 Experience has shown that stimulation of hair regrowth by LLLT is more likely to occur when hair loss is minimal to moderate, less likely when hair loss is major and/or long standing.

 Physician hair restoration specialists who use LLLT in a treatment plan for a patient’s pattern hair loss have often noted that LLLT is more effective when used in conjunction with other medical therapies such as minoxidil or finasteride.

 LLLT is not a “one time only” treatment for pattern hair loss.
 As with other medical therapies, treatment must be repeated at intervals to maintain hair regrowth results.
 Hair transplantation is the only permanent treatment for pattern hair loss.